-Since 2010, it has registered a steady growth and the rising use of e-commerce platforms and Chinese consumers’ increasing purchasing power are key factors of this success.
-According to Mintel, the skincare industry is expected to exceed 60 billion dollars by 2050.
-Thus, this is why this industry represents a very good opportunity for those who want to do business in China.
+Since 2010, it has registered steady growth and the growing use of e-commerce platforms and Chinese consumers’ increasing purchasing power are key factors of this success.
+According to Mintel, the skincare industry in China is expected to exceed 60 billion dollars by 2050.
+Thus, this is why the Chinese skincare market represents a very good opportunity for those who want to do business in China.

 Even though cosmetics and skincare products were at first mainly used by female consumers, male consumers are now more inclined to use cosmetics as part of their daily routine.
 Thus, thanks to its huge population, China is a good and promising market for cosmetic brands.

-The cosmetic industry in China
+The cosmetics industry in China

 With Chinese cosmetics being the second largest industry in the world, it is one of the most attractive and popular destinations for foreign brands that want to expand their activities overseas.
 Indeed, cosmetic products are now part of Chinese consumers’ daily life.
-Consumers’ demand for eco-friendliness products has also increased these past few years.
+Consumers’ demand for eco-friendly products has also increased these past few years.

-Due to the popularity of skincare products from Japan and South Korea as well as natural ingredients that are particularly appreciated, the skin care revenues will continue to increase steadily.
+Due to the popularity of skincare products from Japan and South Korea as well as natural ingredients that are particularly appreciated, skin care revenues will continue to increase steadily.